Danish Citizenship by Descent

 - Dual citizenship is permitted since September 2015 (including U.S./Danish) — no renunciation

-This route can help confirm or document citizenship in Denmark if the legal requirements are met.
-For many people in this category, the main work is proving the facts with reliable civil, family, and citizenship records.
+This route can help confirm or document citizenship in Denmark when the citizenship-creating facts named above are proven.
+For many people in this category, the main work is evidence: civil records, family-link records, prior citizenship records, and any registration or restoration paperwork needed to show the claim.

 This is not a shortcut around documentation.
 Even when the citizenship claim is based on a right, you still need records that prove each required fact and family link.

-2. Audit the chain for age-22 risk — for anyone in your line born abroad as a Danish citizen: confirm whether they retained Danish citizenship, had enough Danish/Nordic residence, or lost it at 22.
+- Audit the age-22 risk for yourself if you were born abroad: confirm whether you retained Danish citizenship, had enough Danish/Nordic residence or stays before 22, or lost it at 22.

 - Life in Denmark — The acquisition of Danish citizenship by children